shiomachisoft/picow_ble_usb_hid_bridge/README.md

 *   **High-Speed Polling**:
     *   The USB endpoint polling interval (`bInterval`) is set to `1` (1ms), configured to transfer reports to the PC at the fastest speed.

-### Dynamic USB Descriptor Configuration
-*   **Descriptor Pass-through**:
+### Report Pass-through
+*   **HID Report Descriptor**:
-    *   Upon establishing a BLE connection, the "HID Report Descriptor" obtained from the BLE device is provided as-is to the PC (USB Host).
-    *   This ensures that specific functions of the connected BLE device (multimedia keys, etc.) are correctly recognized on the PC side.
+    *   Upon completion of the BLE connection, a USB reconnection is triggered to pass the "HID Report Descriptor" acquired from the BLE device directly to the PC (USB host).
+This ensures that device-specific features, such as multimedia keys, are correctly recognized by the PC.
-*   **Automatic Re-enumeration**:
+*   **HID Input Report**:
-    *   USB reconnection processing is automatically performed at the timing when the BLE connection is completed, causing the PC to load the new descriptor.
+    *   After the BLE connection is established, the "HID Input Report" received from the BLE device is passed through to the PC (USB host) without modification.

 ### Connection Management
 *   **Smart Scan**: